AnbingMa/i2p/Data_Biography.md

 ### 4. What useful information does it contain?

 What useful information this data contains depends on what kinds of analysis that researchers want to do.
 If someone wants to analyze the description data contained in this Airbnb data to gain similar conclusions about London, in this case, the descriptions of listings are useful information.
 In addition, let’s take another article titled “An empirical analysis of Airbnb listings in forty American cities” as an example.
-In this article, the authors used the multilevel mixed-effect linear regression model to analyze the factors affecting the average price of the Airbnb listing[2], and the variables in the model include the locations of houses, the number of beds, online pictures, online reviews, star rating, etc. These variables (useful information) are all contained in this data.
+In this article, the authors used the linear regression model to analyze the factors affecting the average price of the Airbnb listing[2], and the variables in the model include the locations of houses, the number of beds, online pictures, online reviews, star rating, etc. These variables (useful information) are all contained in this data.

 ---